 Propagation: | By seed, germinating in 1-3 months. |

-Cuban Petticoat Palm Identifying Characteristics
+Identifying Characteristics of the Cuban Petticoat Palm

-Cuban Petticoat Palm Flowers and Fruits
+Caring for the Cuban Petticoat Palm

 Cuban Petticoat Palm Pictures